Last updated on .

 Getting to Beşiktaş

 Beşiktaş is a major transportation hub and very easy to get to from many parts of Istanbul.
 There’s a bus terminal with buses heading north along the Bosporus and to other parts of the Beşiktaş district.
-A metro station on the M7 line between Kabataş and Mahmutbey is currently under construction and expected to open sometime in 2024 (as of March 2024).
+A metro station on the M7 line between Kabataş and Mahmutbey is currently under construction and expected to open in November 2025 (as of May 2024).

 Many people head to Beşiktaş to catch ferries to different parts of Istanbul.
 Istanbul City Ferry Lines (İstanbul Şehir Hatları) can get you to Kadıköy.
 Dentur ferries head to Üsküdar, Kadıköy, and the Princes’ Islands.